-Hard sauce isn’t really a sauce, and if you really want to think of it as a sauce, you’d probably need to call it a “spooning” rather than a pouring sauce.
-The British name for this — Brandy Butter — is somewhat more descriptive because with a name like that, you are prepared for something that is going to have the thickness of butter.
+It isn’t really a sauce, and if you really want to think of it as a sauce, you’d probably need to call it a “spooning” rather than a pouring sauce.
+The British name for this — brandy butter — is perhaps better because with a name like that, you are prepared for something that is going to have the thickness and solidity of butter.

 Some people chill their hard sauce in fancy moulds, and then turn it out onto a plate for a fancier presentation.